 Why is Twitter a convenient place to rant about the customer experience?

-Bob: Yup, and there’s a reason for that, for sure.
-Okay.
-Well, let’s start out with the perspective on what’s happening with Twitter before we really go deep into that rabbit hole.
+Bob: Let’s start out with the perspective on what’s happening with Twitter before we really go deep into that rabbit hole.
 Obviously, on Twitter, there’s a choice to rant about stuff, a lot of stuff.
 And I’m sure that online retail gets their fair share of rants.
 Can you give us your perspective on why?